MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassTeacher.md

 Retrieve a list of teachers for a class.
 Delegated tokens must be members of the class to get the teacher list.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgEducationClassTeacher](/powershell/module/Microsoft.Graph.Education/Get-MgEducationClassTeacher?view=graph-powershell-1.0)

 ## SYNTAX